- Our Gardens

 - LPI Home

-Providing public education on the role of diet, lifestyle, and micronutrients in promoting optimum health, preventing disease, and increasing healthspan has been a major commitment of the Linus Pauling Institute (LPI) since its inception at Oregon State University in 1996.
-As part of LPI’s public outreach, the Healthy Youth Program was founded in 2009.
-Our goal is to educate children (preschool through grade 12) and families through evidence-based and hands-on activities.
-Our vision is for a community of healthy, happy and active children and families.
+Providing trusted public outreach on the role of diet, lifestyle, and micronutrients in promoting optimal health, preventing disease, and increasing healthspan has been a major commitment of the Linus Pauling Institute (LPI) since its inception at Oregon State University in 1996.
+As part of LPI’s public outreach, the Healthy Youth Program was founded in 2009 by Simone Frei.
+As the Healthy Youth Program Manager from 2009–2015, Simone was committed to providing evidence-based and high-quality programs to all youth (preschool through grade 12) and families, ensuring that every family in need will be able to receive full or partial scholarships for their children.
+Through her leadership, we developed our Program Philosophy and Core Values, which drive the Healthy Youth Program to this day.
+Our vision is for a community of healthy, happy, and active children and families.

 The Healthy Youth Program is a wellness and healthy lifestyle program.
 For us, wellness and a healthy lifestyle include physical, mental, and social well-being.
 It is our goal to help children and families improve their dietary intake and increase their level of physical activity.
 In addition, a central focus of our programs are family and peer relationships and interactions.
 We believe that children and families don’t live in a vacuum – children are part of families and families are part of communities.
 Therefore, it is important for us to support children and their families to develop healthy family and peer relationships and to grow as individuals to reach their full potential.